Rieidi/AdrenalinAntivirus/README.md

-# AdrenalinAntivirus
+# PyAV
-AdrenalinAntivirus is an antivirus developed entirely in Python.
+PyAV is an antivirus developed entirely in Python.
 It features a daily hash update function using the Malware-Basar API.

 ## Features